-• Based on the outcome of the investigation into the alleged academic misconduct, the process as laid out in the Academic Misconduct Procedures (in the Academic Honesty Policy) will be followed.

-• The teacher reserves the right to ascertain the level of the student's understanding by conducting an impromptu verbal interview.

-• Based on the outcome of the investigation into the alleged academic misconduct, the teacher may decide to:

-o Award a score of zero for the assessment, OR

-o Allow the student an opportunity to sit a supplementary assessment, after attending an Academic Honesty session with the School Librarian.
+- Based on the outcome of the investigation into the alleged academic misconduct, the process as laid out in the Academic Misconduct Procedures (in the Academic Honesty Policy) will be followed. - iii.
+When grading a timed summative assessment. - The teacher reserves the right to ascertain the level of the student's understanding by conducting an impromptu verbal interview. - Based on the outcome of the investigation into the alleged academic misconduct, the teacher may decide to: - o Award a score of zero for the assessment, OR - o Allow the student an opportunity to sit a supplementary assessment, after attending an Academic Honesty session with the School Librarian.